 Everything from the concept to each delicious savory bite to the last sip of tea was all thoughtfully prepared.

-Before the first course of the savories came out, I got a Rosewater Lemonade which was delicate and refreshing.
+Before the first course of the savories came out, I got a Rosewater Lemonade, pictured above, which was delicate and refreshing.

 The Grand Salon on the second floor of the hotel is where afternoon tea is served.
 Dripping with crystals, the room is lavish and laid out with little sitting nooks that feels intimate.